 Latitude: 49.182527412543855, Longitude: 2.1071621775627136

 Jersey Museum presents history from 250,000 years ago when the first people arrived in Jersey and continues through the centuries to explore the factors that have shaped this unique island and the people who live here.
 Find out why Jersey remained loyal to the English Crown despite being so close to France; listen to Jersey-French being spoken; learn about the Island's traditional farming industry and watch fascinating archive footage of the early years of tourism.

 Step inside the beautifully restored Merchant’s House and enter the drama of a Victorian family in crisis.
-The ghosts of the past - the desperate husband, the consoling wife and her accusing sister – are brought to life in a brand new audio-visual presentation in the Victorian Drawing Room.
+The ghosts of the past - the desperate husband, the consoling wife and her accusing sister – are brought to life in a brand new audio-visual presentation.
 Further exploration of this magnificent house will reveal smaller dramas in other rooms while the scene is set for visitors with a new introductory exhibition on the ground floor.

 Payment: On arrival, by cash (Sterling or Euros accepted), credit/debit card (not Diners Club or American Express)

 Organised groups: 15% discount for groups of 6 or more adults or seniors.
 Please book in advance by completing the form here.